Getting a New Puppy -What do I Need to Know

 Health benefits include:

-in certain types of diseases specific
+A decreased incidence in certain types of diseases specific

 to both male and female dogs, ensuring that your female dog